spatie/laravel-options/README.md

 Options::forStates(RingState::class);
 ```

-You can pass in a model like this (otherwise a temporary model is created):
+You can pass in a model like this (otherwise, a temporary model is created):

 ```php
 Options::forStates(RingState::class, $ring);